AlexMilman/steamgifts-group-management-tool/README.md

 * Add links to warranty + conditions to every page
 * Add Whitelist data to giveaways
 * Fix logger not printing out time + thread info
+* Fix logger to printout errors on server error
 * Support giveaways with multiple copies + integrate into value calculation and summary printouts
 * Check replacing the heaviest flow (UpdateAllGroups) with a lambda AWS process
 * Add handling large data quantities: Giveaways, Users, Games (separate into smaller chunks)